-- the strategic leadership;

-- the middle leadership; and

-- action to promote and sustain improvement.
+- the effectiveness of strategic leadership and governance; - the effectiveness and impact of middle leadership; and - the effectiveness of action to promote and sustain improvement including self-evaluation and the development planning process.

 During the inspection, the school did not provide evidence that satisfactory arrangements are in place for safeguarding learners.